JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-05-Astrangia2021-smRNA-Analysis.md

 I just briefly reran the collapse step and now there are hundreds of thousands of sequences...may need to rerun mapping idk

+### 20240105

+Flexbar finished running overnight, took about 9 hours.
+Now I need to QC it.
+First going to move it from the raw data folder to the trim data folder.

+In `/data/putnamlab/jillashey/Astrangia2021/smRNA/data/trim`, I moved the old flexbar trimmed seqs to the foler `flexbar_old`.
+I moved the newly trimmed seqs from the raw data folder into `/data/putnamlab/jillashey/Astrangia2021/smRNA/data/trim/flexbar`.